dudash/openshift-workshops/www-offline/workshop-lab7-replicationrecovery.md

 <p><img src="{{ site.baseurl }}/{{ site.workshop-dir }}/screenshots/ose-lab-replicationrecovery-backoff.png" width="500"/></p>

-The container died multiple times so quickly that Open Shift is going to put the pod in a CrashBackOff state.
+If a container dies multiple times too quickly, Open Shift is going to put the pod in a CrashBackOff state.
 This ensures the system doesn't waste resources trying to restart containers that are continuously crashing.

       </div>
     </div>